Dagne Groven Myhren

-Dagne Groven Myhren (born 1940) is a Norwegian literature researcher, folk musician and educator.
+Dagne Groven Myhren (19 September 1940 – 29 April 2024) was a Norwegian literature researcher, folk musician and educator.
 Her literary studies have included significant works on Henrik Wergeland (earning her a PhD) and on Norwegian folk poetry.
-As a singer, she has focused on the traditional songs of Telemark, frequently contributing to radio programmes.
+As a singer, she focused on the traditional songs of Telemark, frequently contributing to radio programmes.
 Until her retirement in 2003, she was professor of Nordic Studies at the University of Oslo.
+Myhren died on 29 April 2024, at the age of 83.

 Early life, family and education

 Born on 19 September 1940 in Oslo, Dagne Groven was the daughter of the composer Eivind Olavsson Groven (1901–77) and his wife Ragna Charlotte Joselin née Hagen (1902–60).
 The third of the family's four children, her elder sister Tone Groven Holmboe was a composer.
 She was married to the violinist Magne Myhren (1937–2015) with whom she had two children, the folk musician Øyonn Groven Myhren (born 1969) and the philologist Eilev Groven Myhren (born 1973).
 In addition to folklore, music and Nordic studies, in 1988 she earned a PhD for her thesis on Henrik Wergeland's poetical work: Creation, Man and the Messiah.